chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 [4] The 13 global features are extracted based on raw time-series data, while the 8 peak-period features are extracted based on symbolic representation of time series.
 The feature extraction process is performed by calling the functions in *ifeel_extraction.py*.

 [5] For fast peak-period feature extraction, Symbolic Aggregate approXimation (SAX) representation is first used to transform the time-series numerical patterns into alphabetical words.
 The feature transformation process is performed by calling the functions in *ifeel_transformation.py*.
+More details about SAX can be found in Ref [2] and Ref [3].

 ## 🔈 Notes:
 [1] To successfully run the IFEEL, the following Python data analysis libraries need to be installed in advance: [Numpy](https://numpy.org/), [Scipy](https://www.scipy.org/), and [Pandas](https://pandas.pydata.org/).